 Risk factors for peri-implantitis include:

 - Having previously had periodontal disease, otherwise known as gum disease.
 Periodontal disease can be minor and reversible with proper oral hygiene, or severe and require special deep cleanings called scaling and root planing.
-If you have periodontal disease and need dental implants to replace missing teeth or want them to aesthetically improve your smile or teeth you don’t like, our Macomb doctors will likely want to treat your periodontal disease before placing your dental implants.
+If you have periodontal disease and need dental implants to replace missing teeth or want them to aesthetically improve your smile or teeth you don’t like, our Galesburg doctors will likely want to treat your periodontal disease before placing your dental implants.
 They will most likely also want you to come in for more frequent checkups after your dental implants placement, to ensure they are fusing properly and that you aren’t developing peri-implantitis.

 - Smoking cigarettes, which constricts blood flow and can make it difficult for your dental implants to fuse with your jawbone.
-Our Macomb doctors strongly recommend that all of our dental implants patients quit smoking.
+Our Galesburg doctors strongly recommend that all of our dental implant patients quit smoking.
 If you have difficulty doing so cold turkey, talk to our doctors about entering a smoking cessation program.
 There are even prescription medications available that may help you kick the habit for good!

 Contact Us Immediately If You Think You’re Developing Peri-Implantitis